Apostolique/Apos.Input/README.md

 ## Features

+* Manages the input states for you every frame
-* Mouse, Keyboard, GamePad buttons
+* Mouse, Keyboard, and GamePad buttons abstractions
+* Tracking mode so that you don't accidentally consume the same input multiple times
+* Static or instanced usage

 ## Usage samples